jrgparkinson/chombopy/docs/examples.rst

 Reading data and plotting
 ############################
-Chombo plot files can be read using the :py:class:`PltFile` class.
+Chombo plot files can be read using the :py:class:`~chombopy.plotting.PltFile` class.
 An example can be found in examples/example_plotting.py:

 .. code-block:: python